Ninth in an ongoing series, Notes from a Plague-Time

 Serious women still do not get serious treatment in film.
 But Sinclair Lewis took them seriously (perhaps because he was married to journalist Dorothy Thompson, who early on saw World War II coming).
 Lewis’ novel “Ann Vickers,” about a woman courageously navigating her way through life by her own ethical light, was turned into a compelling film.
 Played by Irene Dunne, a favorite of mine because she made womanly dignity appealing, Ann starts as a social worker in a settlement house, then turns executive running a women’s prison, where she runs into opposition from the warden for her humane reforms, is framed and fired — and writes a best-selling memoir of the experience.
 This feat enables her to enact her reforms heading another women’s prison.
 But the heart of the film is not her c.v., it is her relationships, not only with men and how they treat a “woman of affairs,” but also with other women and, importantly, with herself: We see, on her intelligent face, a woman learning of life.

 An early lesson comes from a beguiling but inconstant Army captain (Bruce Cabot), who leaves her with child.
-To close friend Malvina (Edna May Oliver), a doctor, she confesses she’s learned a truth “every girl must learn” (Malvina quips, “Which one?”): How we deceive ourselves reading into another all we want to see.
+To close friend Malvina (Edna May Oliver), a doctor, she confesses she’s learned a truth “every woman must learn” (Malvina quips, “Which one?”): How we deceive ourselves reading into another all we want to see.
 She loses the child, telling Malvina she’d already planned her daughter’s education: character, integrity, career.
 She then falls deeply in love with a judge (the excellent Walter Huston): Their portrayal of mature love ranks among cinema’s most moving.
-The judge, however, has unsavory acquaintances and is himself sent to prison for receiving bribes, prompting Ann to take a grievous misstep: asking an old friend now also a judge to pardon her lover.
-This viewer sided with the friend when he said, angrily, the old ethical Ann would never have asked such favor.
+The judge, however, has unsavory acquaintances and is himself sent to prison for receiving bribes, prompting Ann to take a grievous misstep: asking an old flame now also a judge to pardon her lover.
+This viewer sided with him when he said, angrily, the old ethical Ann would never have asked such favor.
 How she sorts things out underscores the film’s theme: women and their standards.
 Which during World War I, the suffragist crusade, and Prohibition were as vital to keep as in these difficult times.
 (Memo to Hollywood: Give Malvina her own movie.)

 “THE CITADEL” (dir.
 King Vidor; 1938)

 In honor of the over 900 American medical workers who have died in this pandemic, heroically trying to save lives, this film is instructive in going into the emotional life of one such dedicated doctor.
 Newly minted Dr. Andrew Manson (Robert Donat, who’d famously play Mr. Chips the following year) arrives to serve in a small Welsh coal-mining town, only to be greeted with an outbreak of typhus.
-Echoing our pandemic, he meets resistance: the schoolmistress is reluctant to shut school, the villagers destroy his lab (where he correctly diagnosed the coal-miners’ coughing as tuberculosis).
+Echoing our pandemic, he meets resistance: The schoolmistress is reluctant to shut school, the villagers destroy his lab (where he correctly diagnosed the coal-miners’ coughing as tuberculosis).
 But before he quits in disgust, he falls in league with the town’s alcoholic surgeon Dr. Philip Denny (Ralph Richardson) and together, soused, they blow up the town’s typhus-laden sewer; and he marries the schoolmistress Chris (Rosalind Russell).
 They head for London, where Denny knew Andrew wants to go.

 In London Andrew becomes a society doctor, thanks to running into a medical school pal (Rex Harrison) who introduces him to his “goldmine” of a practice: consulting fees, attending surgeries (just attending, not performing), seeing to high society’s trifling ailments.
 Chris grows unhappy, telling Andrew, “Your work isn’t making money, it’s bettering humanity, and you know it.”
 But he has had enough of penury.
 Through a tragic turn (too integral to the drama to reveal) and a dark, dark night of the soul, Andrew’s original dedication to medicine and humanity is reborn.
 He articulates it defending himself before the medical board, citing the Hippocratic Oath: “Into whatsoever house I shall enter I will work for the benefit of the sick, holding aloof from all wrong and corruption.”
-(This film is based on the novel by A.J.
+This film is based on the novel by A.J.
 Cronin, who himself was a doctor who once served in Welsh coal-mining towns.
 His best-selling novel is credited with laying the foundation in the U.K. for the National Health Service a decade later.
-Perhaps the medical “system” here could benefit….?)
+Perhaps the medical “system” here could benefit…?

 “A FACE IN THE CROWD” (dir.
 Eliza Kazan; 1957)